Chewy toasted coconut cookies are made in one bowl for an easy coconut and almond flavored cookie recipe.

 Instructions

-- Preheat the oven to 350°F. Place sweetened flaked coconut on an ungreased rimmed baking sheet in a single layer and bake for 5-6 minutes, or until the coconut just becomes fragrant and turns golden-brown.
+- Preheat the oven to 350°F (177°C).
+Place sweetened flaked coconut on an ungreased rimmed baking sheet in a single layer and toast in the oven for 5-10 minutes, or until the coconut just becomes fragrant and turns golden-brown.
 Keep a close eye because it can go from perfectly toasty to burnt quickly.

-- Remove the baking sheet from the oven and immediately transfer coconut to a plate or bowl to stop it from toasting.
+- Remove the baking sheet from the oven and immediately transfer coconut to a plate or bowl to stop it from toasting on the hot pan.
 Once cooled, store in an air-tight container if not using right away.

-- Preheat oven to 325°F and line a baking sheet or two with parchment paper.
+- Heat oven to 350°F and line a baking sheet or two with parchment paper.

-- Add softened butter, both sugars, egg, and extracts to a bowl and mix until light and creamy.
+- Add softened butter, brown sugar, and granulated sugar to a large mixing bowl and cream with an electric mixer on medium speed for 2-3 minutes, or until light and creamy.

-- Add flour and baking powder and mix in until combined.
-Stir in toasted coconut.
+- Add the egg, vanilla extract, and almond extract and mix in until well combined.

-- Using a 1-½ tablespoon capacity cooking scoop, scoop cookies onto parchment-lined baking sheet around 1 ½" apart from one another.
-Bake for 15 minutes, or until bottoms are just golden and tops have firmed up some.
-Let cookies sit for a few minutes on the baking sheet, then transfer to a wire rack to cool completely.
+- Using a 1-½ Tablespoon capacity cookie scoop, scoop cookies onto parchment-lined baking sheet at least three inches apart from one another.
+Bake for 10-12 minutes, or until the bottoms are just golden-brown and the tops have set.

 Notes